lpassig/coding-blog-boilerplate/posts/successful-cloud-adoption-primer.md

 1. **Enables Operations** – Minimizes operation friction by aligning to business practices and applications

-2. **Contains Risk** - Adds cost and friction to attackers by Isolating sensitive workloads from compromise of other assets Isolating high exposure systems from being used as a pivot to other systems
+2. **Contains Risk** - Adds cost and friction to attackers by:
+   1. Isolating sensitive workloads from compromise of other assets
+   2. Isolating high exposure systems from being used as a pivot to other systems

 3. **Is Monitored** – Security Operations should monitor for potential violations of the integrity of the segments (account usage, unexpected traffic, etc.)